YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 Static Assets
 =============

+Assets are resources that are required on the clients.
+These resources are primarily CSS but can also be JavaScript that is ancillary to and not a core component of the Mojito application.

 The suggested method for including CSS and JSS assets in applications is to include the in the ``assets`` directory, specify the path to the assets in the ``assets``